Satellite sites – enabling shared study work between several healthcare principals, clinics and units

-The purpose of the development initiative is to investigate whether the preconditions for conducting clinical studies in Sweden are strengthened by using satellite sites, thus enabling several clinics and study participants to take part in clinical studies.
-The pilot study shall result in documentation that describes any opportunities and challenges of satellite sites.
-The project shall also identify the support that the nodes within Clinical Studies Sweden could offer to studies conducted according to a satellite site model.
+The purpose of the development initiative was to investigate whether the preconditions for conducting clinical studies in Sweden are strengthened by using satellite sites, thus enabling several clinics and study participants to take part in clinical studies.
+The pilot study should have resulted in documentation that describes any opportunities and challenges of satellite sites.
+The project should also have identified the supported that the nodes within Clinical Studies Sweden could offer to studies conducted according to a satellite site model.

-The model with satellite sites means that some parts of the study work can be conducted at clinics other than the primary site, such as screening, follow-up and extra appointments.
+The model with satellite sites meant that some parts of the study work could be conducted at clinics other than the primary site, such as screening, follow-up and extra appointments.
 Under certain circumstances, all the study appointments can be conducted at another clinic.

-The goal is to use contemporary environment and needs analysis to:
+The goal was to use contemporary environment and needs analysis to:

 - identify challenges and opportunities of using satellite sites